ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-parity-sequences.md

 $$\bar{P}=[n^2+1]=\{-,+,-,+,-,+,-,\cdots\}$$

 This is an obvious consequence of the fact that an even number plus $1$ is an odd number and vice versa for odd numbers.
+This means that performing a parity swap on a sequence $2$ times or any even amount of times results in $P$ and doing it any odd number of times results in $\bar{P}$.

 ## Evening/Odding Out
-When any parity sequence is multiplied by $2$ it becomes parity equivalent to $2n$.
+When an integer sequence is multiplied by $2$ it becomes parity equivalent to $2n$.
 This is called **evening out** a sequence:

 $$[2S_n]=\{+,+,+,+,+,\cdots\}$$

-Similarly, when any parity sequence is multiplied by $2$ then increased by $1$, it becomes parity equivalent to $2n+1$.
+Similarly, when a sequence is multiplied by $2$ then increased by $1$, it becomes parity equivalent to $2n+1$.
 This is called **odding out** a sequence:

 $$[2S_n+1]=\{-,-,-,-,-,\cdots\}$$